irinagallagher/irinagallagher.github.io/ownCloud_client_quickstart.md

 ---
-title: Owncloud Client Quickstart Guide
+title: Owncloud Client Quick Start Guide
 layout: default
 permalink: /client/
 ---

-# Owncloud Client Quickstart Guide
+# Owncloud Client Quick Start Guide
 This guide is aimed at helping **Users** connect to an ownCloud Server.

 The following connection options are available: